-Her Cub Scout Connections guide groups cross-rank adventures into 15 themes such as Cooking & Nutrition, Plants & Wildlife, STEM and Camping.
-For example, you can see the knot-tying requirements for each rank.
-As you plan your knot-tying event, you’ll know what you need to include for each rank’s requirements.
+Her Cub Scout Connections guide groups cross-rank adventures into 15 themes such as Cooking & Nutrition, Plants & Wildlife, STEM, and Camping.
+For example, you can see all rank requirements related to health, safety, and first aid.
+So, if you’re having a first responder at a pack meeting, you’ll know what to include for each rank’s requirements.

-Nisha kindly agreed to allow me to share this helpful guide with you.
+Nisha and Jack kindly agreed to allow me to share this helpful guide with you.
 Click the link below to download the guide.

 I would love to hear about the connections you find.
 Share them in a comment below.